MikamiLab/isop_microscopy_python_matlab/README.md

 - **Spin/test20240711_posture_combination.m**
   - Convert posture into angle series, analyze and visualize dynamics.
   - Used in: *Fig. 2d and Supplementary Figure 3a, 3b and 3d*

 ---

+## Supplementary Video Processing
+- **Video/3Dimage_bleach_correct_v2.ipynb**
+  - Apply bleach correction to images.
+  - Used in: *Supplementary Video 2, 3, and 4*

+- **Video/Boundaries_Frames_ScaleBar_MP4.ipynb**
+  - Generate orthogonal-view worm videos with boundaries, scale bar, and padding.
+  - Used in: *Supplementary Video 2 and 3*

+- **Video/Merge_FL_BL_newTimestamp_v2.ipynb**
+  - Merge fluorescence and brightfield videos, align timestamps, and add scale bar.
+  - Used in: *Supplementary Video 2*

+- **Video/Worm2-4_merge.ipynb**
+  - Integrate Worm2–4 videos with scale bars.
+  - Used in: *Supplementary Video 3*

+- **Video/Video4_maker.ipynb**
+  - Integrate ISOP (worm1) and spinning-disk confocal microscopy videos, and add scale bars.
+  - Used in: *Supplementary Video 4*

+- **Video/video5_new_layout_centered.ipynb**
+  - Merge fluorescence and brightfield videos, align timestamps, and add scale bar.
+  - Used in: *Supplementary Video 5*.

+- **Video/movie8.ipynb**
+  - Process and output annotated movie.
+  - Used in: *Supplementary Video 8*

+---